CLARIAH/pure3dx/docs/manual-admin.md

     old edition, and no file sharing takes place.
 12. When an edition is definitely published, it can be thrown away from the **A** app, it lives on in the **P** app.
-13. When a published and thrown away edition needs a revision, it is technically possible to obtain the files of the published edition and use it as a starting point for the revised edition (which will be a different edition).
+13. When a published and thrown-away edition needs a revision, it is technically possible to obtain the files of the published edition and use them as a starting point for the revised edition (which will be a different edition).
     However, there is nothing yet that facilitates that, a system manager has to locate the files where they are stored, download them, and hand them over to an admin or owner.
-This is one reason no to trhow away a published edition from the **A** interface too soon.
+This is one reason not to throw away a published edition from the **A** interface too soon.

 ## The authoring interface